“End of the Lines” by Adam Deutsch

 The piece was inspired by (and so is dedicated to) Geri Doran, who taught us to read the ends of the lines in a poem to see what kind of atmosphere is conjured by that placed language.
 It’s a project that helped a great deal as the manuscript was revised and edited, a meditative step to see what’s created when traditional grammar is compromised and reinvented.

-There were about 200 of these created.
-If you’d like one, contact me (adamsdeutsch [at] gmail [dot] com), or Venmo $2 to @poempoempoem, along with a post address, and it’ll arrive with a note of gratitude.
+If you’d like one, contact me (adamsdeutsch [at] gmail [dot] com), with a post address, and it’ll arrive with a note of gratitude.
 It’s also available at Verbatim Books in North Park, San Diego, CA.